Everyday Uses of Lanthanides: The Rare Earth Elements

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 If you look at the periodic table, can you identify the elements known as lanthanides?
-Don’t worry if you can’t — they’re not a type of element you’re likely to encounter on your daily walk through the park.
-Also known as rare earth elements, these 15 elements all fall between the atomic numbers of 57 and 71 and have their own section on the bottom of the periodic table.
-What are lanthanides and where might you encounter them in your everyday life?
+Don’t worry if you can’t — they’re not an element you’ll likely encounter on your daily walk through the park.
+Also known as rare earth elements, these 15 elements fall between the atomic numbers 57 and 71 and have their own section on the bottom of the periodic table.
+What are lanthanides, and where might you encounter them in your everyday life?

 Lanthanide Properties

-First, let’s take a look at the elements that make up the lanthanide group.
-In spite of the group’s nickname—”rare earth elements”—these elements aren’t all that rare.
+First, you’ll want to look at the elements of the lanthanide group.
+Despite the group’s nickname — “rare earth elements” — these compounds aren’t all that rare.
 The 15 elements are as follows:

 Atomic No. 57-61 | Atomic No. 62-66 | Atomic No. 67-71 |